ArcticMC/Scenarios/descriptions.md

 ### Krenzinator (L)
 > If you put 9 redstone blocks in a crafting table, you'll receive a diamond.
 If you craft a diamond sword, you will lose 1 heart.
 If you throw an egg, and if it hits a player, it will do half a heart (0.5).
 Horses and the nether is disabled, but you can still ride donkeys.

+### Lapis Consumption (H, not comb.)

+> MUST HOST WITH FOOD CONSUMPTION DO NOT HOST THIS BY ITSELF.

+> Whenever a player mines a Lapis lazuli ore, it will have a have to drop a random food item in the game.

 ### Lifesteal (L)
 > You gain half a heart to your max health after every kill.